Will Foster (American football)

-William Henry Foster is a former American football linebacker who played for the New England Patriots.
+William Henry Foster (born October 2, 1948) is an American former professional football linebacker who played for the New England Patriots.

 College career

 Foster played college football at Eastern Michigan University.
 In 1970 he was named to the National Association of Intercollegiate Athletics District 23 All-Star football team as a defensive end.

 Professional career

 1972

-Foster was drafted by the Philadelphia Eagles in the 7th round of the 1972 NFL Draft with the 170 overall selection.
+Foster was selected by the Philadelphia Eagles in the seventh round of the 1972 NFL draft with the 170th overall selection.
 He competed in training camp with three others – fellow rookie Bill Overmyer and veterans Ike Kelley and Bill Cody – to replace Tim Rossovich, who was holding out and was eventually traded, to be the Eagles' middle linebacker after Steve Zabel was injured in training camp.
 He was cut by the Eagles shortly before the 1972 regular season began.